Support patients to understand the dangers of air pollution

 Health Professionals who join up to the project will become project Clean Air Champions.
 20 health professionals will be recruited from across the borough to take part in this 6-month pilot project.
 We ask that you:

-- Attend short training: Attend a short training session on the impact of air pollution to patient health and how to have effective conversations with your patients about air pollution over December 2021 or January 2022
+- Attend a 1 hour training session: Attend a single lunchtime training session on the impact of air pollution to patient health and how to have effective conversations with your patients about air pollution.
+Training dates 17, 21, 22, 25 February

-- Share Information: Over January-May 2022 we will ask that you share information on air pollution with your patients as per the information shared at the training session
+- Share Information: Over February-May 2022 we will ask you to share information on air pollution with your patients as per the training session

 - Share learning: Brief interview/survey with project team mid-way through pilot and at it’s end to share reflections and learning from the pilot